projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 =================

-The AcrnGT module in the Service VM kernel acts as an adaption layer to connect between GVT-g in the i915, the VHM module, and the ACRN-DM user space
+The AcrnGT module in the Service VM kernel acts as an adaption layer to connect between GVT-g in the i915, the HSM module, and the ACRN-DM user space
 application:

 -  AcrnGT module implements the MPT interface of GVT-g to provide services to it, including set and unset trap areas, set and unset write-protection pages, etc.

--  It calls the VHM APIs provided by the ACRN VHM module in the Service VM kernel, to eventually call into the routines provided by ACRN hypervisor through hyper-calls.
+-  It calls the HSM APIs provided by the ACRN HSM module in the Service VM kernel, to eventually call into the routines provided by ACRN hypervisor through hyper-calls.